EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 (you can copy-paste the example given below and put it in interologPrediction.log4j.properties file in the directory)

 Then, execute this command in the directory DIR with your taxid (instead of 1148):
-Then you can use the tool with the following options:
+Then you can use the tool with the main following options:
 usage: Interoporc [OPTIONS]
 Options:
  -o,--output-directory <file>   Directory where all files will be created -i,--mitab-file <file>         MITAB File (Release 2.5) with source
                                 interactions
- -p,--porc-file <file>          PORC file with orthologous clusters -x,--xml-files                 If output XML files are required -c,--check-taxid               If protein accession numbers and taxids
+ -p,--porc-file <file>          PORC file with orthologous clusters -h,--help                      print this message
-                                are checked between interaction and porc data -m,--max-nb-inter-xml <int>    Maximum nb of interactions to generate a XML file
- -h,--help                      print this message
  -l <file>                      use given file for log -t,--taxid <int>               NCBI taxonomy identifier of the species